cloudpassage/aws_beanstalk/README.md

 If you have pip, use it to install the EB CLI.

     $ pip install --user --upgrade awsebcli

-#### Add the local install location to your OS's path variable.

-Linux

-    $ export PATH=~/.local/bin:$PATH

-OS-X

-    $ export PATH=~/Library/Python/3.4/bin:$PATH

-Windows

-    Add %USERPROFILE%\AppData\Roaming\Python\Scripts to your PATH variable.
-Search for Edit environment variables for your account in the Start menu.

 If you don't have pip, follow the instructions here.